afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 <p>“If an LLM generates code in a safer language like Rust instead of Python, and it compiles, it’s probably correct.”</p>
 </blockquote>

 There’s some truth to that.
 A program that compiles has already cleared a meaningful bar.
 But choosing the right language is only half the story.
+In Rust, `unsafe` blocks, wrong invariants, and misunderstood requirements still ship in compiled code.
 How you model your system still matters — and AI won’t do that thinking for you.
 Even today, an LLM will happily generate something like: `HashMap[String, String]` when it could have generated `HashMap[Id, NonEmptyString]`.
 The difference isn’t syntax.
 It’s thinking.

 Take a piece of logic filled with edge cases.